 By adhering to the club’s guidelines on etiquette, you will be helping us provide a safe, warm, and friendly environment for playing badminton.

 - The number one rule is respect and consideration for other players.
 Treat others as how you would like to be treated.
 Under no circumstances shall a player subject anyone to abuse of any kind (be it verbal or physical).
 At the discretion of the committee, players who are found to be in breach of this rule will no longer be permitted to play.

 - At times, you may be paired up with players less advanced than yourself.
 Look after them, offer help, and make them feel welcome on court.
 Remember, everyone has to start from somewhere and you were once a beginner too.

 - Try not to complain about the games you have or have not been given.
-The committee members are all volunteers and are doing their best job scheduling games for 30-50 players at any one night.
+The committee members are all volunteers and are doing their best job scheduling games for up to 35 players at any one night.
 Any one of the committee members, and occasionally other club members, may be involved in making the games.
 We simply cannot keep track of each individual’s playing preferences.
 If you aren’t receiving a good mixture of games on a particular night, you may kindly bring it to the attention of the committee member who is making the next round of games.

 - Avoid using foul language.

 - Introduce yourself to your partner if you have never met.
 You may optionally introduce yourself to your opponents if practical.

 - Follow the shuttlecock allocation system and do not take a shuttlecock allocated for another court.

 - Never use a new shuttlecock for warming up.